 One way to earn college credit for life experience involves taking a special Linfield course designed to teach you to prepare a portfolio which carefully analyzes and documents your prior learning.
-Students in the Linfield Adult Degree Program may earn as many as 31 of the required 125 semester credits through the portfolio process, enabling students to apply prior learning toward their degree.
+Students in the Online and Continuing Education Program may earn as many as 31 of the required 125 semester credits through the portfolio process, enabling students to apply prior learning toward their degree.
 Credits earned via the portfolio process do not count toward the required 30 credits of Linfield coursework.

 To earn credit for prior learning (portfolio), you follow three steps:

 Meet with an advisor to determine eligibility for earning prior learning degree credit through the portfolio process.
 Advisors help you assess how prior learning may be integrated with your educational plan.
 Because the portfolio process requires a great deal of independent writing, you must first complete the Inquiry Seminar.
 Call 800.452.4176 if you have any questions.

 Send in your degree application and submit official transcripts in order to have an evaluation of transfer credit.

 Enroll in IDS 250 Writing the Portfolio, a three semester credit course in which you first clarify educational and career plans and write a learning autobiography and educational plan.
 The learning autobiography and educational plan become the first sections of the portfolio.
 You are given specific instruction on how to describe, analyze, and document prior learning experiences.